modelica/ModelicaSpecification/Tutorial.md

     choice(redeclare TableFriction a(table="...")"Table-Friction"),
     choice(redeclare FunctionFriction a(func=exp) "Exp-Friction"))));
 ```
-The "choices" annotation contains modifiers on choice, where each of them indicates a suitable
+The `choices` annotation contains modifiers on choice, where each of them indicates a suitable
 redeclaration or modifications of the element.
-The string comments on the choice declaration can
+The string comments on the `choice` declaration can
 be used as textual explanations of the choices.
 A graphical user environment could display the
 string comments in a list and after selection of one of the alternatives by the user, the redeclare
 statement of the corresponding choice is executed.